jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-We make our own fortunes and we call them fate.
+For everything that lives is holy, life delights in life.
-- Benjamin Disraeli
+- William Blake

-Updated on: [11/28/2023]
+Updated on: [11/29/2023]
 <!-- #quoteEnd -->
 </pre>